 Using Office 365 for email and data storage means your data is held in the cloud.
 This means that losing/ breaking a laptop doesn’t have to mean you have lost your data (unless the data was saved locally).
 Stored data in the cloud will always be available, whereas data stored in a physical office is subject to potential threats as mentioned in Productivity.

-All data stored in the 365 environment is encrypted.
+Office 365 encrypts all data.
 Microsoft use an encryption tool called BitLocker to do this.
 BitLocker protects against authorized access/ changes to the data.
 Those who are aware of the current Malware attacks in the news will know the importance of this.

 In terms of where exactly geographically Microsoft stores your data; it will be in the region that was specified when the Office 365 subscription was setup.
 It is more reassuring for a consumer to know their data is local, and not the other side of the world.
 In addition to this, Microsoft doesn’t disclose the locations of their data centers publicly which is particularly encouraging as well.